7.2 Build Sentences From Minimal Examples

 Key Takeaways

-• Sentence construction requires both vocabulary mapping and grammar mapping.
+• A complete sentence requires both vocabulary mapping (roots) and grammar mapping (markers and order).

 Minimal evidence, maximum control